Dental Implant Procedures

 - The oral surgeon closes the opening, sealing the newly placed material inside.

 - Over about 4 months, the bone graft material is broken down and used by the body to construct bone in the jaw.
 This lifts the height and thickness of the jawbone, making it firm enough to support dental implants.

 Sinus Lift Procedure and Steps

 When a bone graft procedure is conducted on the upper back jaw, it is called a sinus lift procedure.
-This procedure is sometimes used in all-on-4 implants.
+This procedure is sometimes used for full mouth dental implants.
 A sinus lift procedure increases the amount and density of the bone mass in the upper back jaw, creating a strong foundation for stable and long-lasting dental implants.